-2.3 Reactor-related uncertainties
+2.2 Reactor-related uncertainties

-For a reactor plant with only one core, all uncertainties from the reactor, correlated or uncorrelated, can be canceled precisely by using one far detector and one near detector (assuming the average distances are precisely known)[22].
-In reality, the Daya Bay Power Plant has four cores in two groups, the Daya Bay Plant and the Ling Ao Plant.
+For a single reactor (with only one core), the reactor flux φ_r is well determined by use of one far detector and one near detector (assuming the average distances are precisely known), as discussed in sec.
+2.1.2.
+At present, the Daya Bay Power Plant has four cores in two groups, the Daya Bay Plant and the Ling Ao Plant.
 Another two cores will be installed adjacent to Ling Ao, called Ling Ao II, which will start to generate electricity in 2010.
 Fig. 2.2 shows the locations of the Daya Bay cores, Ling Ao cores, and the future Ling Ao II cores.
 Superimposed on the figure are the tunneling scheme and the proposed detector sites.
 The distance between the two cores at each reactor site, called a pair here, is about 88 m.
 The Daya Bay pair is 1100 m from the Ling Ao pair, and the maximum span of cores will reach 1600 m when Ling Ao II starts operation.

-Reactor systematic uncertainties are associated with leave out "uncertainties in" the power levels of the different cores and the effective locations of the cores relative to the detectors.
+Uncertainties in the reactor fluxes are associated with the power levels of the different cores and the effective locations of the cores relative to the detectors.

-2.3.1 Power fluctuations
+2.2.1 Reactor-power uncertainties